Olaide-EO/More-Recipes-V2/README.md

 # Available Scripts
 In the application, you can

-Run **npm start**

-Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-**npm start:dev**
+fun **npm run start:dev**

 Starts app with nodemon watcher.

+Open [http://localhost:3000](http://localhost:3000/api) to view it in the browser.

-Restarts app when changes are made to the source code npm test
+Restarts app when changes are made to the source code

 # Author